omni-us/jsonargparse/README.rst

 As argument and in config files only ``data.batch_size`` should be specified.
 Then whatever value it has will be propagated to ``model.batch_size``.

-For instantiation links, only a single source key is supported.
-The key can be for a class group created using :py:meth:`.SignatureArguments.add_class_arguments` or a subclass action created using :py:meth:`.SignatureArguments.add_subclass_arguments`.
-If the key is only the class group or subclass action, then a compute function is required which takes the source class instance and returns the value to set in target.
-Alternatively the key can specify a class attribute.
+For instantiation links, sources can be class groups (added with :py:meth:`.SignatureArguments.add_class_arguments`) or subclass arguments (see :ref:`sub-classes`).
+The source key can be the entire instantiated object or an attribute of the object.
 The target key has to be a single argument and can be inside init_args of a subclass.
 The order of instantiation used by :py:meth:`.ArgumentParser.instantiate_classes` is automatically determined based on the links.
-The instantiation links must be a directed acyclic graph.
+The set of all instantiation links must be a directed acyclic graph.
 An example would be the following:

 .. testcode::